1Password/onepassword-sdk-go/example/README.md

 # Examples
-This folder contains a code snippet demonstrating how to use the 1Password Python SDK for performing various operations on 1Password vaults and items.
+This folder contains a code snippet demonstrating how to use the 1Password Go SDK for performing various operations on 1Password vaults and items.
 Specifically, the example showcases how to:

 - Authenticate with the 1Password API using a service account token.
 - List available vaults and items within those vaults.